Employment Opportunities

 Summary

 Our network is largely cloud-based and provides wired and wireless connectivity to accommodate 300+ instructional and administrative users.
-Instructional areas are equipped with desktops/laptops/tablets, SmartBoards, and other audio visual equipment to facilitate 21st century learning.
+Instructional areas are equipped with Chromebooks/laptops/tablets, SmartBoards, and other audio visual equipment to facilitate 21st century learning.
 Students in grades 1-8 participate in a 1:1 Chromebook program.
 Faculty members are provided with Chromebooks and staff members use Windows machines.

 We have two maker-spaces (one for Lower School students and another for Middle School) where students work on programming, 3D design and prototyping with 3D printers and laser cutters, electronics and audio/video production.
 We are a Google school and make extensive use of that suite of products.